microsoft/dynamics-365-contact-center/documentation/Embed SDK APIs/classes/VoiceModule.md

 ## pauseTranscription
 **`Description`**

-Pauses the ongoing call transcription.
+Pauses the transcription of the current voice call.
-This method allows to temporarily halt transcription.

 **pauseTranscription**(`payload`: `IToggleTranscription`): `Promise`<`void`\>